dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 `process_value` is instead called `count_chars`, Pythia 6.9b becomes
-unable to correctly complete it on any revision; it likely has a bias from its training data that functions called `count_chars` always take non-optional strings.
+unable to correctly complete it on any revision; it likely has a bias from its training data that functions called `count_chars` always take non-nullable strings.
 Similarly, when test 4 is changed so that process_values becomes string_complexity, it goes from consistently passing to almost always failing.